Have you ever found yourself wondering, “What’s the difference between a Service Dog, Therapy Dog, and an Emotional Support Dog?”

 Therapy dogs tend to go to places like hospitals, schools, and nursing homes!
 These working dogs give comfort to people who could benefit from experiencing some extra love.

 A therapy dog has different responsibilities than a service dog or an emotional support animal.

 WHAT CAN A THERAPY DOG DO?

 A therapy dog’s responsibilities are to provide psychological or physiological therapy to individuals other than their handlers.
-In general I find that these types of working dogs have very stable temperaments, they’re friendly, and have very easy-going personalities.
+In general, I find that these types of working dogs have very stable temperaments, they’re friendly and have very easy-going personalities.

 Unlike service dogs, therapy dogs are encouraged to interact with a variety of people while they are on-duty.
-For example, a therapy dog would be encouraged to be pet in a public situation.
+For example, a therapy dog would be encouraged to be given affection in a public situation.
 This differs as a service dog would not be allowed to engage in getting pets while they are on duty, as it’s very important for them to stay focused on their handler for their handler’s safety.

 Another thing that sets the two types of working dogs apart is this.
 A therapy dog has many more limitations as to where they are permitted.
 Some institutions offer therapy dog access, but this may only on a case-by-case basis.
 Ultimately this is solely intended for the benefit of patients, guests, customers or clientele.